-The following statistics reflect a broad glance of VDEM operations for calendar year 2013 as it relates to services provided in the four phases of emergency management: preparedness, response, recovery and mitigation.
-The attached VDEM 2016 accomplishments document provides more up to date information.
+The following statistics reflect a broad glance of VDEM operations for calendar year 2017 as it relates to services provided in the four phases of emergency management: preparedness, response, recovery and mitigation.
+The attached VDEM 2017 Annual Report provides more up to date information.